 - Equity matters more than balance: Since Topstep counts unrealized and realized P&L together, monitoring equity gives you the real picture.

-- Different rules, different limits: The daily loss limit is a temporary stop that resets daily, while the maximum loss limit is a hard cap that can end your account permanently.
+- Different rules serve different purposes: The daily loss limit is a temporary intraday stop.
+In contrast, the maximum loss limit is a hard threshold that can permanently close an account, especially in cases involving prohibited conduct or serious risk management violations.
 Breaching this cap usually means your minimum account balance requirement has been violated, making recovery impossible.

 Staying under the daily loss limit is less about luck and more about consistent practice.
 Combining stop-loss discipline, small position sizing, and real-time monitoring of equity.
 You avoid emotional mistakes and prove you can manage risk like a professional, exactly what Topstep looks for in funded traders.